Josh Thomas

 For about a year now, I've been working on a language server for Django as a side project.
 I chose to write it in Rust, despite never having used a low-level, statically typed systems language before.

 From one perspective, this was a mistake.
-If I were being paid to deliver it for a company, I would certainly agree.
+If I were being paid to deliver it for a company, I'd agree.
 The cross-language barrier adds real friction (even with tools like maturin and PyO3 smoothing the way).
-A well-supported language server library already exists in Python, and there’s even a Django language server written in Python that is far more full-featured than mine.
-Had I chosen Python, I’d no doubt be further along and closer to matching those features.
+A well-supported language server library already exists in Python, and there's even a Django language server written in Python that is far more full-featured than mine.
+Had I chosen Python, I'd no doubt be further along and closer to matching those features.

 But I'm not getting paid for this.
 This is a personal project.

 So I chose Rust for entirely personal reasons: I wanted to learn it in a meaningful, non-toy context.
-Rust offers performance essentially for free, and its type system and borrow checker — while painful at first — force you to think differently about correctness and memory safety.
+Rust offers performance essentially for free, and its type system and borrow checker, while painful at first, force you to think differently about correctness and memory safety.
 After years of wrestling with type checking in Python projects using mypy and pyright, working in a language with actual types has been refreshing.

 And honestly: it was fun.